Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Asymptotic Behaviors and Scaling Laws

-Note that $\omega_{{\rm KH},0}$ corresponds to the growth rate associated with a Kelvin-Helmholtz instability feeding off a velocity field discontinuity of amplitude $V_0$.
-The amplitude of the MRI magnetic field needed in order for the growth rate of the parasites to match the growth of the primary mode can be obtained by equating (\ref{eq:Gamma_max_ideal}) and (\ref{eq:s_max_KH_ideal}), which leads to
+where $\omega_{{\rm A}z}$ is the ideal Alfv\'en frequency and $\omega_{{\rm KH},0} \equiv k_{\rm h} \, V_0$, which corresponds to the growth rate associated with a Kelvin-Helmholtz instability feeding off a velocity field discontinuity of amplitude $V_0$.
+Therefore, the amplitude of the MRI magnetic field at which the growth rate of the parasites matches the growth of the primary mode can be obtained using (\ref{eq:s_max_KH_ideal}), which leads, in agreement with Figure~\ref{fig:B0_sat}, to